mwaylabs/The-M-Project-Sample-Apps/demoapp/README.md

 # My first The-M-Project 2.0 App from scratch

+In this tutorial we first build a very basic application.
+You will learn how to use The-M-Project.
+1. The first step is to create the app and switch the content on a buttonpress with a transition
+2. Then you learn how to use models and collections and connect them with bikini

+# Step 1 - Basic Sample App

 ## Setup

 1. Install the generator if you haven't already.
 [Looking for details?](https://github.com/mwaylabs/generator-m/blob/master/README.md)